n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 Russia has the largest stockpile of nuclear weapons in the world, the second largest fleet of ballistic missile submarines, and the only modern strategic bomber force outside the United States.
 More than 90% of world's 14,000 nuclear weapons are owned by Russia and the United States.

-There is so much that could be said about Russia in regards to cultural, political, social and economic aspects which really are far out of the scope of this article.
+There is so much that could be said about Russia in regards to its cultural, political, social and economic aspects which really are far out of the scope of this article.
 However, in order to have a naive understanding of Russia's political and economic status the following statistics are supplied based on The CIA's [World Fact Book](https://www.cia.gov/library/publications/the-world-factbook/geos/rs.html):

 <br/>